Shop, dine, and be entertained in the heart of Saitama

 Saitama Super Arena

-Saitama Super Arena, located just outside Saitama-Shintoshin Station, is the world's second-largest multi-purpose indoor stadium.
-With a capacity of 37,000, it hosts basketball games, fights, exhibitions, concerts, and more.
+Saitama Super Arena is located just outside Saitama-Shintoshin Station and is the second-largest multi-purpose indoor stadium in the world.
+With a capacity of 37,000, it hosts basketball games, MMA fights, exhibitions, concerts, and more.

 The arena has an innovative design, and it can be transformed from a stadium into an arena with a huge moveable seating section.
 It is the only building equipped for an American football game in Japan.